-Students enrolled in an online program must complete the FYSC 1023 Online Cornerstone Experience requirement.
+Students enrolled in an online program must complete the FYSC 1013 Success, Calling, & Purpose requirement.
 This course is offered online in the first session of each term.
-New online program seeking students must complete the FYSC 1023 Online Cornerstone Experience course prior to/alongside their first courses.
-A transfer student may receive a waiver with a 2.5 GPA or higher on transfer work and is 25 years of age or older.
-If a waiver of FYSC 1023 is granted, the student must complete the ORCC prerequisite.
+New online degree-seeking students must complete the FYSC 1013 Success, Calling, & Purpose course prior to/alongside their first courses.
+A transfer student who is 25 years of age or older may receive a waiver with a 2.5 GPA or higher on transfer work.
+If a waiver of FYSC 1013 is granted, the student must complete the ORCC prerequisite.